-BRIDGEWATER, NJ – In August, about 50 young men will skate into the Bridgewater area to pursue their hockey dreams as members of the New Jersey Rockets.
-These players, who range in age from 16-20 years old, are from all over the United States, as well as Canada and overseas, and are looking for a place to call home here in Bridgewater.
+BRIDGEWATER, NJ – In August, about 50 young men skated into the Bridgewater area to pursue their hockey dreams as members of the New Jersey Rockets.
+These players, who range in age from 16-20 years old, are from all over the United States, as well as Canada and overseas, and found a place to call home here in the Bridgewater area.

 The New Jersey Rockets Billet, or host family, program is a staple to the organization, which allows players from outside the immediate area the opportunity to play at the highest level of junior hockey and have a home away from home.
 Billet families provide a caring, supportive, family environment for the players with the reward of lifelong friendships.